Type: Affordable housing fund

 Value of Those Units: $400 million

 In 2015, Austin, Texas’ mayor at the time, Steve Adler, brought together business leaders, real estate professionals, and housing experts to take on the rental housing affordability crisis threatening the city’s workforce stability and economic sustainability.
-With insights and research from a ULI Technical Advisory Panel and ULI’s Terwilliger Center, the Austin Housing Conservancy fund, a revolutionary approach to preserving workforce housing, was born.
+With insights and research from a ULI Technical Advisory Panel and ULI’s Terwilliger Center for Housing, the Austin Housing Conservancy fund, a revolutionary approach to preserving workforce housing, was born.
 Now known as the Texas Housing Conservancy, the fund became the nation’s first to combine a nonprofit investment manager, Affordable Central Texas, with an open-end private equity fund.

 Unlike traditional private workforce housing funds, which are closed-end and typically require that properties be sold within five years to provide investor returns—usually at market rate—the Conservancy’s open-end structure allows for continuous capital raising and property acquisition while offering investor liquidity without forcing property sales.
-The ownership structure focuses on long-term (10- to 20-year) affordability, which provides steady, low-risk returns.
+The ownership structure focuses on long-term (75- to 99-year) affordability, which provides steady, low-risk returns.
 Rent increases are limited to the U.S. Department of Housing and Urban Development’s annual regional median family income adjustments.

 The financial performance has validated the model’s viability: the fund has outperformed both the NCREIF and NAREIT Residential indexes on a five-year annualized basis, returning more than 7.2 percent annually since inception.
 Its 67 investors include banks, foundations, family offices, institutional capital, and high-net-worth individuals, with PNC recently committing $10 million—the largest investment to date.